Project-Sloth/ps-donator/README.md

 Run the sql code in donator.sql to your database.

 Follow the Tebex instructions to get Tebex installed on your server.
+Find the Tebex sv_tebexSecret from your store and put it into your cfg.

 In your Tebex store on the packages you want coins to be added to do the following.
 At the bottom of the package select "Add Game Server Command"
 ![image](https://user-images.githubusercontent.com/7463741/193162239-df5c838a-63f4-4ac0-816f-0e783275026a.png)